bethqiang/bethqiang.github.io/_posts/2016-11-03-week-5-day-4-big-o-algorithms-and-game-of-life.md

 title: "Week 5, Day 4: Big O, Algorithms, and Game of Life"
 date: 2016-11-03 18:30:00 -0500
 description:
-tags: [fullstack academy, junior phase, algorithms, game of life]
+tags: [fullstack academy, junior phase, algorithms, projects, game of life]
 ---

 Today, we went over our [selector/DOM traversal exercise from yesterday]({{ base.url }}/2016/11/02/week-5-day-3-binary-search-trees-and-creating-a-javascript-library/){:target="_blank"}, and our instructors showed us some ES6 syntax.
 I thought the coolest one was array destructuring, which allows you to assign multiple variables to multiple array elements at once.
 For example, instead of doing this: